 An alternative route which misses out the cliff path starts from the car park on the Broadford to Elgol road at Strathaird.
 There’s a good track all the way up the hill and down into Camasunary.

-The bay offers great bird watching opportunities with divers often present.
-The river is home to dipper and common sandpipers are regularly seen.
+The bay offers great bird watching opportunities with several species of diver seen here.
+The river is home to dipper and common sandpipers are regularly seen in summer.
 The glen behind Camasunary has greenshank and golden eagles frequent the tops and glens.

-Walk along the beach and past the old bothy is the Camasunary river which has to be crossed at some point if you want to continue up the flanks of Sgurr na Stri.
-The river can be high and very difficult to cross, especially at high tide and after rain.
-Its gets shallower further upstream.
+Walk along the beach and past the old bothy.
+Here you will find the Camasunary river which has to be crossed at some point if you want to continue up the flanks of Sgurr na Stri.
+The river can be high and very difficult to cross, especially at high tide.
+It gets shallower further upstream but not much.

-If you don’t like the look of the river crossing then carry on your walk on the near bank and follow the river up to the loch.
+If you don’t like the look of the river crossing then carry on along the bank and follow the river up to the loch.
 There’s usually plenty of water cascading over the rocks in this section and it is a great place to see dippers plunging into the water to feed.
 At the loch side enjoy the view up the glen towards Sligachan with Marsco on the right.
-Pick a line across the lower ground towards the slopes of Blaven and take up a good path until it links back up to the Starthaird track.
-If you came along the shore from Elgol then take the path from the loch towards the house on the beach an pick it up there.
+Pick a line across the lower ground towards the slopes of Blaven and take up a good path until it links back up to the Strathaird track.
+If you came along the shore from Elgol then take the path from the loch towards the house on the beach and pick it up there.